 The XR19 Curved Column

-This system was designed to provide some of the benefits of power handling, imaging and spaciousness that the XRT20/22 systems have.
+This system is designed to provide some of the benefits of power handling, imaging and spaciousness that the XRT20/22 systems have.
 It also eliminates the requirement for a separate tweeter column.
 It contains a column of twelve tweeters but it is located horizontally.
-If the line were straight, this short column would be very directional and listeners seated in the center position for stereo would hear very few highs in the center listening position.
-They would only be heard directly in front of the system and not off to the sides.
+If the line were straight, this short column would be very directional horizontally and listeners seated in the center position between the speakers for stereo would hear very few highs.
+They would only be heard directly in front of one system and not off to the sides.

 The curved array is an alternate solution to providing good dispersion with a short horizontal column.
 This could have been done vertically but was not as practical for the home.
 The horizontal column also works very nicely at the top of an XRT20 cabinet.
 Although only 12 tweeters are used in the XR19, the power handling is still comparatively high at 150 watts of program material from 1.5kHz to 20kHz.

 The system is shown with the top and bottom grille covers removed.
 The imaging and spaciousness of this system remains very good.